christofmuc/JammerNetz/docs/macos-distribution.md

-Before upload, CI verifies the signatures with `codesign`, submits the DMG and both plug-in ZIPs with `notarytool`, staples and validates the resulting tickets, and asks Gatekeeper to assess every distributed bundle.
+Before upload, CI verifies the signatures with `codesign`, submits the DMG and both plug-in ZIPs with `notarytool`, staples and validates the resulting tickets, and asks Gatekeeper to assess the DMG.
+Audio plug-in bundles are not applications, so their final validation uses `codesign` and `stapler` rather than Gatekeeper's executable-app assessment.